RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 1. Write down the steps in natural language.
 The reason of using natural language is that you need to think about the logic behind them.
-1. Consider the logic behind them, the pre-condition and post condition.
+1. Consider the logic behind them, the pre-condition and post-condition.
 For the loop, write down the loop invariant.
 Then check the initialization and termination conditions.
 1. Code your logic.